 Now you know what CBT is, you may wonder what are cognitive behavioural therapy sessions like?
 While personal coping strategies and skills will deviate between clients, there is an organic process of CBT to promote advancement.

 Treatment will start with a personal assessment to gauge whether cognitive behavioural therapy is suitable for you.
-Through such assessments, your commitment will be measured, along with the consideration of how CBT will support you through acceptance and management.
+Through such assessments, your commitment will be measured, along with the consideration of how CBT will support you.

-If suitable cognitive behavioural therapy sessions will begin by helping you understand your negative or low feelings, by prioritising your safety, and by highlighting behaviours that are reducing your quality of life.
-From here, personal skills will be promoted to help you accept those behaviours, accept the necessity of management, and accept the chance to change your future behaviours.
+If suitable cognitive behavioural therapy sessions will begin by helping you understand your problematic ways of thinking, by prioritising your safety, and by highlighting behaviours that are reducing your quality of life.
+From here, personal skills will be promoted to help you change these negative thinking patterns.

 In tandem with the independent part of CBT, group sessions will also be encouraged to help you gain perspective, promote mindfulness, regulate emotions, and help you understand your personal tolerances.
 While group settings may feel daunting, they allow for you to accept your sensitivities, understand that such reactions are common, and help you build accountability for change.